-Composition of a Title IX sex discrimination and sexual harassment hearing board shall consist of no less than three (3) members, and it shall be drawn from a pool of faculty and staff who are annually trained in the area of Title IX sex discrimination, harassment and the college's sexual misconduct policies and procedures.
-Typically, the hearing board will be referred cases of alleged Title IX sex discrimination and sexual harassment conduct violations that could result in sanctioning from warning, probationary status, housing contract revocation/visitation revocation, suspension or dismissal for findings of responsibility (See Appendix B).
+Title IX Sexual Harassment Board (hearing Board): Composition of a Title IX Sexual Harassment Hearing Board shall consist of no less than three (3) members, and it shall be drawn from a pool of faculty and staff who are annually trained in the area of Title IX sexual harassment and the college's sexual misconduct policies and procedures.
+Typically, the hearing boards will be referred cases of alleged Title IX sexual harassment conduct violations that could result in sanctioning from warning, probationary status, housing contract revocation/visitation revocation, suspension or dismissal for findings of responsibility (See Appendix A).
 The hearing board will have absolute discretion with respect to administering the hearing.
 The hearing board will decide whether evidence and witnesses are relevant or irrelevant, with the understanding that the introduction of relevant evidence and witnesses will always be permitted.